RobertZetterlund/intro-to-ai/assignment1/report.md

 ### State the Assumptions and decisions

-- We selected year 2010
+- We selected year 2017 because that was the latest year that both our datasets had data from.

 ### Plot